-This peanut butter fudge calls for just 4 ingredients and only takes a few minutes to make.
-It’s naturally vegan, gluten-free, grain-free, and dairy-free (with a paleo option) but can also be made with butter for a dairy version.
+This vegan peanut butter fudge calls for just four ingredients and only takes a few minutes to make.
+It’s naturally gluten-free, grain-free, and dairy-free and has a paleo option.
+It can also be made with butter.
 It’s sweetened with maple syrup, which gives it a slightly caramel-like texture!
-With a video.

-If you’re still unsure about making it, check out the reviews!
+If you’re still unsure about making it, check out the reviews below!

 I’m calling this vegan peanut butter fudge but it’s almost like a cross between caramel and fudge.
 You’ve either got to have some self-control or have a buddy around when making this fudge.
 Safety in numbers!